Photo credit Christina McPherson

 Now I know that after you’ve been diagnosed with cancer, life will never be the same again.
 I know you will wish, hope it, pray for things to reset and go back to “normal,” but they won’t.
 I know now that cancer changes everything.

 Oh, how I wish someone had told me that on day one.
 How I wish someone had given me a book that said it all, in honest/grave/mordantly funny language, and saved me a lot of time and whiplash.

 I wanted a book that said things like: chemo will be like the flu times a thousand and leave a lingering chemical taste in your mouth for months; your children won’t want to look at you when you’re bald; you won’t be able to manage your life without an entire community helping out; and this will go on for much longer than you think.

 This is the kind of stuff you’ll find in the book:

 Instead, the best I could get were somber hospital brochures titled “Coping with Cancer,” filled with photos of half-smiling patients and their caregivers drinking tea against a grim beige background.

-This is Cancer: Everything You Need to Know from the Waiting Room to the Bedroom will include all of my insider tips on getting through it (including an extensive list of patient and caregiver resources).
+This is Cancer: Everything You Need to Know from the Waiting Room to the Bedroom includes all of my insider tips on getting through it (including an extensive list of patient and caregiver resources).
 Said another way, This is Cancer is a chronologically ordered, voice-driven primer, a “what to expect when you’re expecting” reference book for the diagnosis you don’t want but are stuck with.
 This is the book that you and your loved ones or support system keep in your “heading to the hospital bag,” because it’s the only one that tells them what’s going on.

-TIC will be released in October 2016 by Seal Press, an imprint of Hachette Book Group; sign up below to get updates on book events, signings, and lectures in your area!
+Sign up below to get updates on book events, signings, and lectures in your area!
 (I promise to use it only for book notifications.)